richelbilderbeek/bioinformatics_2016_2017/README.md

  * Your GitHub profile
  * A document titled 'The Grade I Deserve Is ...'

-Deadline for these is at Thursday the 20th of January 18:00 (note: with your GitHub work, I will take a look at the repository at the last time before 18:01).
+Deadline for these is at Friday the 20th of January 18:00 (note: with your GitHub work, I will take a look at the repository at the last time before 18:01).

 The GitHub you create for your project should demonstrate that you've explored the possibilities of GitHub.
 Possibilities to explore are, for example: